 Why a Reverse Mortgage for Colorado Homeowners?

+Reverse mortgages are preferred Colorado home loans for many reasons.
 A Colorado reverse mortgage allows senior homeowners to access money before the home has earned it.
-They are paid cash for future appreciation.
+They are paid cash for future appr

 The reverse-mortgage product can also be designed to leave equity for heirs.

 The federal government insures the FHA-backed reverse mortgages.
 This means that if the lender goes out of business, the reverse-mortgage holder continues to receive payments through federal monies.
 Federally-insured reverse mortgages for seniors offer several benefits:

 · Homeowners unlock the equity in their homes